UpVent/php-mariadb-stripe/README.md

 a simple PHP + MariaDB + Stripe payments application.

 # IMPORTANT!
-Make sure to replace the stripe API keys in `charge.php` and `index.php` and use your own to ensure proper working.
+Make sure to replace the stripe API keys in `js/charge.js` and `charge.php` and use your own to ensure proper working.
 (If you don't you won't see any visible changes in your stripe dashboard)